olivavla/linear-regression/README.md

 # linear-regression

-This is the uni project that analyses stochastic relationships with using linear regression
+This is a uni project that analyses stochastic relationships with using linear regression